-Deciding which car you want is actually the easy bit; most buyers will agree that running the gauntlet of car sales executives and haggling over the price is considerably less enjoyable.
-But think about the process and play the system like a car dealer would and you could drive down the cost of your next car.
-Here’s how…
+When buying a new car, deciding what car you want is the easy bit.
+Most buyers will agree that running the gauntlet of car sales executives and haggling over the price is considerably less enjoyable.

 And there are advantages for buyers.
 They’re not tying up large sums of money in a depreciating asset, and it helps make cars affordable.
 But to get a better deal on finance, you’ll need to follow these steps…